team-plover/warlocks-gambit/docs/primary-gamplay-propositions.md

-# Wizard's Battle
+# Wizard's War

-Game has a premise similar to Battle (the card game, War in the US, but we use Battle to avoid trademark infringement).
+Game has a premise similar to War (the child card game).
 However each draw is 3 cards and you get to chose which card to play until the 3 cards are exhausted and you draw again.